yrd241/oneinch-orderflow-analysis/README.md

 ## Acknowledgements

-Inspired by [Orderflow.art](https://github.com/flashbots/Orderflow.art) by Flashbots — the original work that made orderflow routing visible and legible across the Ethereum block-building stack.
+Inspired by [Orderflow.art](https://github.com/flashbots/Orderflow.art) by Flashbots and Barter — the original work that made orderflow routing visible and legible across the Ethereum block-building stack.
 The flow model, layer taxonomy, and general framing used here are directly informed by their approach.
 This project applies the same lens to 1inch-specific flow.

 ## License